 What Is Cash Flow?

-Before we fully immerse into the subject, it is necessary to know what CASH FLOW is.
+Before we fully immerse in the subject, it is necessary to know what CASH FLOW is.
 It is simply the in and out movement of cash in your business.
 It’s controlled weekly, monthly or quarterly.
 There is essentially two types of cash flow:

 - Positive cash flow: When the cash received from sales, accounts receivable, etc., is higher than the quantity of cash that is going out for accounts payable, monthly spending, salaries, etc.